 Typically, for search-engine directed traffic, the bounce rate is high (75.20%), the daily page views per visitor are low (1.5), and the average time per visit is low (2:58).
-The vast majority of traffic coming to my two domains of concern (http://fathersforlife.org and http://blog.fathersforlife.org) is the result of visitors coming through direct links.
-The average quality of those visits is much better: the bounce rate is low (12.10%), the daily page views per visitor high (20.0), and the average time per visit is high as well (82:11).
-That is what counts when trying to get information and ideas to people.
+The vast majority of traffic coming to my two domains of concern (https://fathersforlife.org and https://blog.fathersforlife.org) is the result of visitors coming through direct links.
+The average quality of those visits is considerably better: the bounce rate is low (12.10%), the daily page views per visitor high (20.0), and the average time per visit is high as well (82:11).
+That counts, when trying to get information and ideas to people.
 An hour and 22 minutes of reading per average visit leaves a lot of impressions.

 In the absence of search engine censorship of my website and blog, about 60% of the traffic coming to it would be directed by search engines to my Internet domains.
-Instead, no more than 4.4% of traffic to my website and blog is being directed there through search engines.
+Instead, search engines direct no more than 4.4% of traffic to my website and blog.
 A few months ago only 3.2% of traffic to the website and blog came through search engines.
 Still, “the improvement” in search-engine-directed traffic to my domain is imperceptible.
-(Update 2018 07 15: Alexa tells me today that the percentage of traffic that comes from a search engine dropped 56% during the past three months and is now at 1.9%.
+(Update 2018 07 15: Alexa told me today that the percentage of traffic that comes from a search engine dropped 56% during the past three months and is now at 1.9%.
 It seems that Google and Alexa are punishing me for doing search engine optimization.)

 The figure of 4.4% of all website traffic directed through search engines is a relatively large improvement.
 (Update 2018 07 15: That was a month ago.
 Today the figure is down to 1.9 percent.)
 In absolute terms it isn’t.
-When a large percentage of visitors is directed through a search engine to a given website, many bounces (visits that last only a few seconds) happen.
-Still, it also causes a larger number of visitors to return (time and again, one hopes).
-Thereby, a high percentage helps to add to a steadily growing volume of traffic.
+When search engines direct a large percentage of visitors to a given website, many bounces happen (visits that last only a few seconds).
+Still, it also causes some visitors to return (time and again, one hopes).
+Thereby, a high percentage of search-engine directed traffic helps to add to a steadily growing volume of traffic.

-It is doubtful that Google will ever permit that portion of the traffic to climb back to where it once was, around 60%.
+It is doubtful that Google will ever permit that portion of search-engine directed traffic to climb back to where it once was, around 60%.
 At that time (in 2007), the website had 1.5 million annual visits.
 Now it has considerably fewer annual visitors.
-Its rank has fallen from 270,000th (in 2007) to 650,000th place (in 2018) in the world.
+The web rank of Fathers for Lifehas fell from 270,000th (in 2007) to 650,000th place (in 2018) in the world.
 That is in spite of the quality of articles having steadily improved since then.
-It happened even though I spent a very large amount of time and effort during the last 12 months to improve the site for search engine optimization (SEO).
+That happened even though I spent a very large amount of time and effort during the last 12 months to improve the site for search engine optimization (SEO).

-So, I will muddle on with my SEO efforts, for my own satisfaction, and just to see what Google will do next.
+So, I will muddle on with my SEO efforts, for my satisfaction, just to see what Google will do next.

 Aspects of the impact of Internet censorship

 The tale of my experiences of Internet censorship over the years can use a bit of rounding out.
-Here is a link to a list of more than eighty commentaries I wrote and published about various instances of censorship (the first or second item happens to be in German, but I think that is the only German-language item on the list): More…
+Here is a link to a list of more than eighty commentaries I wrote and published about various instances of censorship (it happens that the first or second item is in German, but I think that is the only German-language item on the list): More…

-If nothing else, those commentaries provide insight into the enormous scope of the impact of censorship, just from the perspective of a single individual.
+If nothing else, those comments provide insight into the enormous scope of the impact of censorship, just from the perspective of a single individual.

 Many people feel that Google or Facebook have the right to censor.
 I wonder about that.
 The services of search engine providers and providers of the social media depend on the good faith of their clients.
 Their clients should have the right to exercise their right to freedom of expression, but not only that.
 Others are a bit more passive in the universal exchange of information.
 They primarily search for information, to read or study it.
 They have the right to freedom of access to information.
 Unfortunately, censorship affects the providers and the users of information, the censored as well as the censors.

-Those consideration should take into account.
-There is the good faith of the clients who trust that a search engine provider will find what they look for, when it can be found.
+Those considerations should take into account that there is the good faith of the clients who trust that a search engine provider will find what they look for, findable information.
 They permit providers of search engines and social media to derive vast fortunes from their mutual presence on the Internet.
-The absence of censorship will stil permit thoose fortunes to be made.
+The absence of censorship will still permit those fortunes to be made.

 Internet censorship requires other considerations.
 Not the least is that, going by my experiences, censorship consumes vast amounts of time, effort and money.
 For example, a large division of Google (employing about 2,000, I understand) designs and applies search algorithms.
 Many of those algorithms cater to censorship.
 Search engine clients provide and use information.
 Providers of search engines and social media derive their incomes from that.
 Censorship causes those clients to suffer not only loss of opportunity but often harm.
 That is at least due to trying to overcome the consequences of censorship.
 Merely the effort to understand that a specific instant of censorship is taking place takes time.
 To assess its significance takes more time and effort.
 To try to overcome the obstacle of censorship takes more time yet.